tetrapod00/godot-docs/tutorials/scripting/gdscript/gdscript_basics.rst

 .. tip::

-    To create a code region quickly, select several lines in the script editor, right-click the selection then choose **Create Code Region**.
+    To create a code region quickly, select several lines in the script editor, right-click the selection then choose :btn:`Create Code Region`.
 The region description will be selected automatically for editing.

     It is possible to nest code regions within other code regions.